Jamie-Clayton/Electronics/Lesson2-Counting/Readme.md

 - OMG more binary code settings
 - Stopping the program & display considerations

+## Next - Storing information

+- Sensors will write output to files in the operating system
+- You software programs will need to read those files
+- Eventually you may want to store data, so you can recover it if your program stops or the power goes off.
+E.g. Weather data.

 ## From Prototype to Production

 Considering what your going to do, when you want to